jay-joshy/allergyguide/content/privacy.md

 - We are not particularly interested in your data (it'd be weird if we were!).
 - This site does not set or use cookies.
 - This site does not store data in the browser to be shared, sent, or sold to third-parties.
-- No personal information is shared, sent, or sold to third-parties.
+- This site is static and the code is also open-source (check out the GitHub!).